zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-06-23-Physiology-Soluble-Protein.md

     **Preparation of Diluted Albumin (BSA) Standards**
     1. Dilute the contents of one Albumin Standard (BSA) ampule into several clean vials, preferably using the same diluent as the samples.
-    *These standards can be made during the 4 hour incubation period in the sample preparation section.*
     2. Use the following table as a guide to prepare a set of protein standards.
 For this project we will use the microplate procedure.
 Diluent is DI water Type II.
 Each vial will be a sterile 1.5 mL microcentrifuge tube.
 Label the cap of the microcentrifuge tube with the Vial ID ("A", "B", etc.).

     <a name="Table"></a> **Standard Table**